 University of Mary Accreditation

-The University of Mary is accredited by The Higher Learning Commission, a Commission of the North Central Association of Colleges and Schools.
+The University of Mary is accredited by The Higher Learning Commission (hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.

 The University of Mary Department of Education is accredited by the North Dakota Education Standards and Practices Board.